FREQUENTLY ASKED QUESTIONS

 If I donate money to you, where does it go?

-We love this question, because the answer is easy - 100% of your financial donations go towards our monstrous vet bills.
-Because we don't have a physical location, we have none of those associated costs.
-Our 60+ traps are already purchased.
+We love this question, because the answer is easy - 100% of your financial donations go towards our monstrous veterinary costs.
+Our 100+ traps are already purchased.
 None of our volunteers are paid or reimbursed for the many miles they drive.
-When you donate money to NCA, we use it to help pay down veterinarian bills.
+When you donate money to NCA, we use it to help pay for more spays and neuters.
 Because of this, all of your donations stay local!

-We love this question, because the answer is easy - 100% of your financial donations go towards our monstrous vet bills.
-Because we don't have a physical location, we have none of those associated costs.
-Our 60+ traps are already purchased.
+We love this question, because the answer is easy - 100% of your financial donations go towards our monstrous veterinary costs.
+Our 100+ traps are already purchased.
 None of our volunteers are paid or reimbursed for the many miles they drive.
-When you donate money to NCA, we use it to help pay down veterinarian bills.
+When you donate money to NCA, we use it to help pay for more spays and neuters.
 Because of this, all of your donations stay local!

 If you're trying to help feral cats, you must hate birds!